Johnfz09/Pitch-type-and-pitching-injuries/README.md

 - Kaggle: Tommy John Surgery Dataset

 **Project Goals**
-- Analyze how pitch type usage relates to injuries
+- Does the usage % of specific pitch types correlate with injury status
-- Compare different pitch type usage against injury counts
+- Analyzing the relationship Between high velocity and UCL tension
-- Identify If a specific pitch leads to more injuries
+- Investigating whether pitches that require spin rate for effectiveness lead to higher injury status

 **Tools & Technologies**
 - VSCODE